(struct-copy id struct-expr fld-id ...)

-Each field-id must correspond to a field-id in the structure type defining forms of id (or parent-id, if present).
-The accessor bindings determined by different field-ids under the same id (or parent-id, if present) must be distinct.
+Each field-id is combined with id (or parent-id, if present) to form id-field-id (using the lexical context of field-id), which must be one of the accessor bindings in id.
+The accessor bindings determined by different field-ids must be distinct.
 The order of the field-ids need not match the order of the corresponding fields in the structure type.

 The struct-expr is evaluated first.
 The result must be an instance of the id structure type, otherwise the exn:fail:contract exception is raised.
 Next, the field exprs are evaluated in order (even if the fields that correspond to the field-ids are in a different order).
 Finally, the new structure instance is created.